 Yushima Tenmangu – Academic Success

 If you have important exams coming up, you should visit Yushima Tenmangu.
 It is said that the god of the shrine would listen to wishes about study.
 In Japan, the National Test Center for university admissions usually starts around the second half of January.
 Therefore, many students go to the shrine and wish they will pass the exams.
 Their ema wishing boards are full of wishes of students.
 Buying a lucky charm for study would be a good present for examinees.
-Every year, more than 350,000 people visit the shrine as Yushima Tenmangu.
+Every year, more than 350,000 people visit the shrine known as Yushima Tenmangu.

 3-30-1 Yushima, Bunkyō, Tokyo